 - 1 Medium Onion finely chopped

 - 1 thumb size piece of ginger finely chopped

 - Salt & pepper to taste

-While your chicken is baking, grab a large pot and heat on medium heat.
+- While your chicken is baking, grab a large skillet large and warm up on medium heat.
 Melt your ghee in it and add to it your chopped onion, ginger, coriander seeds, mustard seeds and cumin seeds.
-Cook for 5 minutes and add your heavy cream and the rest of the spices (paprika, curry powder, ground cardamom pods, garam masala, salt and pepper).
+Cook for 5 minutes and add your coconut milk and the rest of the spices (paprika, curry powder, ground cardamom pods, garam masala, salt and pepper).

 If you liked this recipe, why don’t you share it!
 And if you’re a fan of keto recipes, we got you covered, sign up for our keto newsletter and we will notify you by email each time there is a new recipe out.

 Hi.
 Do I have to use seeds?
 I only have powders.
 Thanks.

 This is a proper chicken tikka masala!
 It’s very easy to follow and a total crowd pleaser.
 THANK YOU!

 This night be a stupid question but you use the ingredient whipping cream in the directions and coconut milk in the ingredients just was wandering what I should really use ?

 Not a stupid question at all!
 My mistake, you’re supposed to use coconut milk.
 Thanks for letting me know 🙂